StephenKevin/zugh/README.md

     - [S Object](#s-object)
   - [Math](#math)

-**Zugh** is a tool for access to databases flexibly in pythonic way.
-It empower you use complex SQL, but didn't need to write them directly.
+**Zugh** is a tool for generating SQL and accessing databases flexibly in pythonic way.
+It empower you to use complex SQL, but didn't need to write them directly.

 ## Status